emmalexander/simple_calculator/README.md

 Dark Mode Support.

-A few packages used in this project:
+Packages used in this project:

 - Provider Package
 - Math Expressions